 - Feeling a deep connection to any animal

-- Connecting with or thoughts of a certain animal during meditation or any relaxed state
+- Connecting with the thoughts of a certain animal during meditation or any relaxed state

 - Physically seeing or interacting with a particular animal on numerous occasions over a short time,